johanv/civiwwa/README.md

 # CivIWWA

-Just another CiviCRM instance.

-I'll post some documentation later on.
+This project is dead, because I didn't have enough time to take care for this CiviCRM instance :-(

-# How to run locally
+## How to run locally

 Remove the `.dist` from the files in `docroot/sites/default`.
 ```